Suleman-Elahi/FollowRequestsRemover/README.md

 Icon credits: [iconscout](https://iconscout.com/icon/users-2955700)

-Note: I have created a Selenium version to remove sent follow requests and is safe and gets te job done but takes longer time.
+Note: I have created a Selenium version to remove sent follow requests and is safe and gets the job done but takes longer time.
 Try that here: https://github.com/Suleman-Elahi/Cancel_Instagram_Follow_Requests